syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/open-pdf-files.md

 # Open PDF files

 You might need to open and view the PDF files from various location.
-In this section, you can find the information about how to open PDF files from URL, database, local file system, and as base64 string.
+In this section, you can find the information about how to open PDF files from URL, database and as base64 string.

 ## Opening a PDF from URL